History of Jimbo Fisher in Timeline

 2016: Loss to Louisville

-In 2016, Florida State lost to Louisville 63-20, at the time, the most points the Seminoles had given up in school history.
+In 2016, the Seminoles lost 63-20 to Louisville, which was, at the time, the most points the Seminoles had given up in school history.

 On December 1, 2017, Jimbo Fisher resigned as the head coach at Florida State University.

-During an August 2018 ESPN interview, Jimbo Fisher discussed his decision to take the Texas A&M job.
+During an August 2018 ESPN interview, Jimbo Fisher listed reasons for taking the Texas A&M job, including his connection with the athletic director and the A&M culture.

 In 2018, Jimbo Fisher became the head football coach at Texas A&M.